Rome to Southern Italy

 Day 2: Naples / Pompeii

 Travel by train to Naples, a raucous city that overflows with passion, tradition and gastronomy.
 Naples was carved out by many empires of the past and by merchants and pirates from across the world: Romans, Phnicians, Carthaginians, Venetians, Spaniards, Normans and Africans.
 Its evocative, historical old centre is a World Heritage-listed area and the famous Spanish Quarter is still one of the most densely populated residential areas in Europe.
-Take an orientation walk with your leader through the city center and the Spanish Quarter.
-Finish your walk with a visit to the statue of the Veiled Christ.
-This treasured piece of art was carved over 300 years ago.
-Its sheer beauty and serenity will surely leave you in awe.
+Take an orientation walk with your leader through the city center and the Spanish Quarter, and finish your walk with something special.
 Naples is the birthplace of pizza, so why not head to one of the many pizzerias and taste what's truly some of the best in Italy.
 Later in the afternoon, board a train to the time capsule of Pompeii, in the shadow of Mt Vesuvius.
 Your accommodation is perfectly located right near the entrance to the archaeological excavation site.

 Day 3: Pompeii

-The small picturesque town of modern Pompeii has a wonderful Old Town square – the perfect place to while away some time with the locals, drinking true Italian coffee and watching the world go by.
-Most of today will be spent exploring the ruins of ancient Pompeii on a guided tour.
-Until 26 August, 79 AD, Pompeii was a thriving Roman trading centre, where ordinary people went about their everyday business, but it was frozen in time when Mount Vesuvius erupted, killing 2000 people and their homes under a layer of ash.
-The city was never rebuilt and largely disappeared from people’s minds until the 18th century when the ruins were re-discovered.
-Now, you can take an unparalleled look back into the lives of ancient Romans and discover how they lived, worked and interacted 2000 years ago.
-The finely preserved ruins include villas, temples, theatres and bustling markets.
-You can also visit the Roman Forum and Basilica, temples, public baths and the tiny Odeon created for music recitals.
-The rest of the day is free, but if the ruins piqued your interest, head to nearby Herculaneum, which also holds a wealth of fossilised archaeological finds.
+The small town of modern Pompeii has a wonderful Old Town square – the perfect place to spend some time with the locals, drink an authentic Italian coffee and watch the world go by.
+Today’s highlight is a guided tour of the ruins of ancient Pompeii.
+Until 79 AD, Pompeii was a thriving Roman trading centre, but it was frozen in time when Mount Vesuvius erupted, burying 2000 people and their homes under a layer of ash.
+The city was never rebuilt and largely disappeared from people’s minds until the ruins were rediscovered in the 18th century.
+Immaculately preserved ruins include villas, temples, theatres and bustling markets, providing insights into how Romans lived, worked and interacted 2000 years ago.
+The remainder of the day is yours to relax, or if you like, you can visit the nearby Herculaneum, renowned for its fossilised archaeological treasures.

 Day 4: Mt Vesuvius / Sorrento